-My goal is that Live Simply Natural be a resource to help you feel empowered when making lifestyle and food choices.
+My goal is that Live Simply Natural become a resource to help you feel empowered when making lifestyle and food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing all about – FIGS!

 Produce Guide: Figs

 Figs are absolutely one of my favorite fruits of all time.
-They typically area available from May through November and come in hundreds of varieties that range in color from deep purple to almost white.
-They are delicious dried, roasted, stuffed and fresh.
+They are typically available from May through November and come in hundreds of varieties that range in color from deep purple to almost white.
+They are delicious when dried, roasted, stuffed, and fresh.
 Fresh figs alone are something spectacular.
 Aromatic, delicate, and less syrupy-sweet than their preserved counterparts, with a lovely crunch from their many tiny seeds.
-Their sweetness makes them a welcome addition to desserts, breakfast sweets, and baked goods as well as a natural complement for savory foods.
+Their sweetness makes them a welcome addition to desserts, breakfast sweets, and baked goods as well as a natural complement to savory foods.

 NUTRIENT BREAKDOWN OF FIGS

 *raw figs, 100g (source)

 - Fiber | 2.9 g (12% DV)

 - Vitamin A | 142 IU (3% DV)